Consolidated Aircraft: History

-In November 1941, Fleet sold his 34.26% interest in Consolidated for $10.9 million to Victor Emanuel, the president of AVCO, with the idea that Consolidated would be merged with AVCO's Vultee subsidiary.
+In November 1941, Fleet sold his 34.26% interest in Consolidated for $10.9 million to Victor Emanuel, the president of the Aviation Corporation (the future AVCO), with the idea that Consolidated would be merged with Aviation’s Vultee subsidiary.

 To meet the needs of the military during World War II, General Henry H. "Hap" Arnold decided to open a regular air transport service between the U.S. mainland and the Southwest Pacific in April 1942.
 The Ferry Command chose Consolidated as the operating agency, forming Consolidated Airways, Inc., also known as Consairways.
 The airlines carried personnel, cargo and delivered aircraft to the Pacific Theatre.
 It was reported to have carried more than 101 million tons of cargo and had flown more than 299 million passenger miles when it closed in 1945.

 In 1943, Consolidated merged with Vultee Aircraft to form Consolidated-Vultee Aircraft or Convair.

 In March 1953, General Dynamics purchased a majority interest in Convair, where it continued to produce aircraft or aircraft components until being sold to McDonnell Douglas in 1994.
 McDonnell Douglas shut down the division after just two years of operations in 1996.